Wayang golek: History

-The history of the Wayang Golek began in the 17th century.
-Initially, the Wayang Golek art emerged and was born in the north coast of the island of Java especially in Cirebon, the Wayang used is the Wayang Cepak in the form of a papak or flat head.
-According to legend, Sunan Suci used this Wayang Cepak to spread Islam in the community.
-At that time, the Wayang Cepak performance still used Cirebonese in its dialogue.
-The Wayang Golek art began to develop in West Java during the expansion of the mataram sultanate.
+The history of the wayang golek began in the 17th century.
+Initially, the wayang golek art emerged and was born on the north coast of the island of Java, especially in Cirebon, the wayang used is the wayang cepak in the form of a papak or flat head.
+According to legend, Sunan Suci used this wayang cepak to spread Islam in the community.
+At that time, the wayang cepak performance still used Cirebonese in its dialogue.
+The wayang golek art began to develop in West Java during the expansion of the Mataram sultanate.

-Wayang Golek began to develop with Sundanese as a dialogue.
-In addition to being a medium for spreading religion, Wayang Golek serves to complement thanksgiving or ruwatan events.
+Wayang golek began to develop with Sundanese as a dialogue.
+In addition to being a medium for spreading religion, wayang golek serves to complement Thanksgiving or ruwatan events.
 At that time the puppet show was still without using sindhen as an accompanist.
-Wayang Golek began using the accompaniment of sinden in the 1920s.
-Until now the Wayang Golek continues to develop as entertainment for the community, especially in Sundanese land.
+Wayang golek began using the accompaniment of sinden in the 1920s.
+Until now the wayang golek continues to develop as entertainment for the community, especially in Sundanese land.

-In this Wayang Golek show, as with other wayang shows, plays and stories are played by a puppeteer.
-The difference is the language in the dialogue that is brought is Sundanese language.
-The standard and the wayang Golek are also the same as wayang kulit, for example in the Ramayana and Mahabharata stories.
-But the difference is in the character of the clown, the naming and form of the clown have their own version, namely the Sundanese version.
+In this wayang golek show, as with other wayang shows, plays and stories are played by a puppeteer.
+The difference is the language in the dialogue that is brought is Sundanese.
+The standard and the wayang golek are also the same as wayang kulit, for example in the Ramayana and Mahabharata stories.
+But the difference is in the character of the clown, the naming and form of the clown have their version, namely the Sundanese version.

 In addition to the Ramayana and Mahabharata stories, there are also stories and carangan stories.
-In this wayangan story, the mastermind makes his own story line which is usually taken from folklore or daily life. in the story carangan usually contains moral messages, criticism, humor and others - others.
-In the story carangan is not only used to develop the story, but also to measure the quality of the mastermind in making the story.
-In this puppet show besides accompanied by sinden also accompanied by Sundanese gamelan such as saron, peking, celery, bonang, kenong, gong, rebab, kempul xylophone, drums and culant drums.
+In this wayangan story, the mastermind makes his story line which is usually taken from folklore or daily life. in the story carangan usually contains moral messages, criticism, humor and others.
+In the story, carangan is not only used to develop the story but also to measure the quality of the mastermind in making the story.
+In this puppet show besides being accompanied by sinden also accompanied by Sundanese gamelan such as saron, peking, celery, bonang, kenong, gong, rebab, kempul xylophone, drums, and culant drums.

-In its development, Wayang Golek remains one of the traditional arts of the pride of the people of West Java.
-Proven Wayang Golek still colors various events such as ruwatan, thanksgiving and other large events.
-In addition, some artists continue to develop it with a number of additional creations to make it look attractive and stay sustainable without eliminating the grip in it.
+In its development, wayang golek remains one of the traditional arts of the pride of the people of West Java.
+Proven wayang golek still colors various events such as ruwatan, thanksgiving, and other large events.
+In addition, some artists continue to develop it with several additional creations to make it look attractive and stay sustainable without eliminating the grip on it.